mulesoft/mule-migration-assistant/CONTRIBUTING.md

 }
 ```

-**Note:** You can write your own xPath selector or use the methods provided by the XmlDslUtils class.
+**Note:** You can write your own XPath selector or use the methods provided by the XmlDslUtils class.

 Finally, you have to implement the `execute` method, which receives two arguments:
 1. The element that is being processed depending the interface you are implementing: